nmontesg/erasto/README.md

 number remaining in the sequence.

-In this agent-based implementation, every agent is responsible for filtering the sequence of integers, received from a ``parent agent'', according to its filter parameter.
+In this agent-based implementation, every agent is responsible for filtering the sequence of integers, received from a "parent agent", according to its filter parameter.
 The first time an agent receives an integer that is not divisible by its filter, it announces that the input integer is prime and creates its child agent to filter subsequent numbers by this new prime.
 When an